 The Fair Trade Premium allows you to directly invest in your supply chain.
 The extra amount you pay on Fair Trade Certified products goes toward helping your producers build strong, thriving, sustainable businesses and communities, which ultimately leads to higher quality products and goods.
 You can read stories in our news section about these funds in action.

 Minimum Price Requirements

 Some Fair Trade Certified ingredients have a set Minimum Price, which serves as a safety net for producers when market prices dip too low.
 Minimum Prices are set through a rigorous process that includes extensive review of the market and stakeholder consultations.
-For information about Fair Trade Premium and Minimum Prices for your ingredients or products, view the Price and Premium Database on our standards page or contact us for further questions.
+For information about Fair Trade Premium and Minimum Prices for your ingredients or products, view our Price and Premium Database.

 In accordance with ISEAL, the Trade Standard will be reviewed at least every five years.
-The next revision is planned for 2017-2018.
+The Trade Standard 2.0.0 went into effect January 2020, and the next revision is planned for 2024.

 Any time we update our standards, we will give our partners a transition period to comply with any new changes.
 During that time, both old and new versions of the standard will be available online.

 If something isn't right, we want to address it.
 Anyone can report an issue or access our Complaints Procedure at the link below.